-The nature of the financial advice business is such that from time to time advice given by the Group or its authorised representatives results in claims by clients for compensation.
+The nature of the financial advice business is such that from time to time advice given by the Group or its authorised representatives generates client compensation claims.

-On 18 June 2019, ASIC announced that it had approved a change to AFCA rules to allow it to investigate certain complaints dating back to 1 January 2008.
-The AFCA extension period ended on 30 June 2020.
-Open legacy claims during the year have decreased as a result of closure or settlement.
-Non-Legacy claims continue and given the variability of settlement amounts, a general provision at 30 June 2021 has been recorded for foreseeable Non-Legacy claims based on historical information.
-The Group also continues to fully provide for known obligations at 30 June 2021.
+On 18 June 2019, ASIC announced that it had approved a change to Australian Financial Complaints Authority (AFCA) rules to allow it to investigate certain complaints dating back to 1 January 2008.
+The AFCA extension period ended in June 2020.
+Open legacy claims during the year remain minimal.
+Non-Legacy claims continue, and given the variability of settlement amounts, a general provision at 30 June 2022 has been recorded for foreseeable Non-Legacy claims based on historical information.
+The Group also continues to fully provide for known obligations at 30 June 2022.